tdlm/redis-notes/01-General/cody-meetings-tracker.md

 - **From:** 2025-11-18
 - **Summary:** Cody suggested Obsidian for note management.
 Supports React plugins, markdown-based, integrates well with AI tools.
 - **Notes:**
-  - Tool recommendation for enhanced note-taking workflow
+  - Haven't tried yet, but will

 #### Share WordPress Traffic Analysis with Kelsey